PataphysicalSociety/soupault.app/site/reference-manual.md

   default = "My Website"
   append = " on My Website"
   prepend = "Page named "

+  # Insert a <title> element if a page doesn't have one
   force = false

+  # Keep the existing <title> if it exists and isn't empty
+  keep = false
 ```

 If `selector` is not specified, it uses the first `<h1>` as the title source element by default.